malcops/website/content/posts/projects/books-2021.md

 2. The Road to Character - David Brooks
 3. Permanent Record - Edward Snowden
 4. Every Shot Counts - Mark Broadie
+5. The Coddling of the American Mind - Greg Lukianoff, Jonathan Haidt